 of cervical spine and hearing has been discussed in

-the medical publications for years and years.
+the medical publications for decades.
 In

 1994, one author submitted an idea of the